-Candidates for the degree of Doctor of Literature must be Masters of Arts, and graduates of at least five years' standing, who shall have distinguished themselves by special research and learning in the domain of literature or philosophy.
+Candidates for the degree of Doctor of Literature must be Masters of Arts, and graduates of at least five years' standing, who shall have distinguished themselves by special research and learning in the domain of literature or philo- DEGREES.

+sophy.
 They are required to present a satisfactory thesis or published work.